 Adding new vegetables and herbs to your diet is a healthy way to get more nutrients.
 Moringa is an incredible and tasty herb that enhances dishes like this korma recipe.
 But if you are not big on cooking or don’t have easy access to the ingredients, yet you still want the health benefits of moringa, consider taking a moringa supplement.

-Global Healing Center’s Moringa Raw Herbal Extract™ provides highly concentrated nutrition in an easy-to-take liquid formula to support total wellness.
+Global Healing’s Moringa Raw Herbal Extract™ provides highly concentrated nutrition in an easy-to-take liquid formula to support total wellness.
 Enhanced with Energized Trace Minerals™, Moringa Raw Herbal Extract can elevate your health to the next level!

 - Traditional Crops: Moringa.
 UN Food & Agriculture Organization.
 Accessed 12 Dec 2019.